Chalwk/HALO-SCRIPT-PROJECTS/docs/a_masterclass_in_multi_server_management.md

 # HSP Halo Servers: A Masterclass in Multi-Server Management

-This document outlines the sophisticated server architecture powering our 16 Halo SAPP servers (8 Halo Custom Edition and 8 Halo PC).
+This document outlines the sophisticated server architecture powering all 16 official HSP Halo SAPP servers (8 Halo Custom Edition and 8 Halo PC).
 The design leverages SAPP's built-in capabilities to create a system that is efficient, consistent, and incredibly easy to maintain.

 ## The Problem: Managing 16 Servers the Naive Way